Independent Radio News

 Independent Radio News provides a service of news bulletins, audio and copy to commercial radio stations in the United Kingdom and beyond.
 The managing director, Tim Molloy, succeeded long-term MD John Perkins in November 2009.
 Perkins had been MD of IRN since 1989.
-IRN's shareholders are Global (54.6%), Bauer Radio (22.3%), ITN (19.7%) and The Wireless Group (3.4%).
+IRN's shareholders are Global (54.6%), Bauer Radio (22.3%), ITN (19.7%) and News Broadcasting (3.4%).

 History and background

 IRN launched on 8 October 1973, with the first bulletin read at 06:00 by Australian newsreader Ken Guy on the opening morning of Britain's first commercial radio station, LBC.
 IRN was based at LBC studios in Gough Square, just off Fleet Street in Central London.
 The service was funded by cash payments from subscribing radio stations.
 On 5 October 1992, ITN took over the running of the IRN operation from LBC and IRN relocated into ITN's headquarters on Gray's Inn Road in London.

 Until the early 1990s, stations took the hourly bulletins by opting into LBC's normal broadcast output.
 One second of silence was provided before and after the bulletins on LBC to allow stations to opt in and out.

 Computer technology was introduced in 1985 and in 1987, the Newslink advertising scheme (a national single advertisement, broadcast by IRN immediately adjacent to the news bulletin) was launched which funded the service and provided cash dividends of the surplus to client stations.
 Newslink adverts are broadcast by client stations around weekday bulletins from 06:00 to 11:00 and 13:00, and at weekends between 07:00 and 12:00.
 Sales of Newslink commercial spots are managed by Global.

 In 1989, satellite distribution of bulletins and audio was introduced, and this was also the year that IRN and LBC moved into new studios on Hammersmith Road in West London.
 The satellite service was managed by Satellite Media Services who were based on the ground floor of Euston Tower.
 In 1991, the Sunrise Radio IRN service was introduced.
 The hourly news bulletins were broadcast on Sunrise Radio's channel on the Astra satellite, in a move designed to serve smaller commercial, RSL and hospital stations who struggled to afford the expensive standard IRN satellite equipment.
 This continued until 31 August 2004, upon which the service moved to a dedicated channel on the Hot Bird 4 satellite at 13.0° East.
 From March 2009, bulletins are broadcast via the main Sky Digital Astra satellite at 28.2° East.

 In 2001, audio cuts began to be distributed via the Internet and from 2 October 2005, audio cuts and packages ceased being distributed via the satellite audio channels and switched entirely to the IRN Net Newsroom Internet system.